Skip to content

 Maryland water quality

-According to the Maryland Department of the Environment (MDE), PFAS has been found in the majority of water treatment plants the state has tested, prompting major state investments and a 2026 deadline for industrial dischargers to reduce PFAS.
-MDE reports the two largest systems, Baltimore City and WSSC, lack lead service lines, though the EPA estimates tens of thousands statewide.
-Chlorinated systems can produce disinfection byproducts.
+If you're in Maryland, the headline is PFAS, a family of long-lasting synthetic chemicals: the Maryland Department of the Environment (MDE) reports it has shown up in the majority of water treatment plants the state has tested.
+The reassuring flip side is that the state is acting on it, with major investment and a 2026 deadline for industrial dischargers to cut PFAS.
+On lead, there's some good news depending on where you live: MDE says the two largest systems, Baltimore City and WSSC, don't have lead service lines, though the EPA estimates tens of thousands remain statewide.
+And as with any chlorinated system, you can also see disinfection byproducts, the trace compounds that form when chlorine meets organic matter.

 Documented considerations